In today’s challenging economy, Government Agencies at all levels are faced with:

 Phase 5: Control

-Implementation went well, and led directly into a sustainment plan, which included:
+Implementation went well and led directly to a sustainment plan, which included:

 - Revision of the onboarding process to train new employees in the new process

 - Regular reports to supervising staff, allowing them to confirm and ensure compliance